 Place a ball on the floor.

-You sit or kneel on the floor and hold your baby in standing position with his legs facing the ball.
+You sit or kneel on the floor and hold your baby in a standing position with his legs facing the ball.
 Slowly move your baby towards the ball and urge him to kick it.

 As soon as he made his first touch you move your baby to the ball again.
 Always cheer your baby when he kicks the ball.
 Repeat.